-The bus station attendant spouted off various options for reaching Niagara Falls.
+The bus station attendant spouted off various options for traveling to Niagara Falls.

-I stood there after everyone else had drifted away.
-I felt lost.
+I stood there after everyone drifted away, feeling lost.

 Get it together, Michaela.

 For fifteen minutes, I watched other confused people discussing options.
-Some gave up and hopped in a taxi.
-My stubbornness wouldn’t let me take the easy way out.
+Some gave up and left.
+I was determined to figure it out.

-I’d awoken with the idea to take a day trip from Toronto to Niagara Falls.
-Pushing myself to be more independent, I fought the urge to take a tour because I wanted to remain flexible and open to alternatives.
-Instead, I looked for transportation with VIA Rail and Megabus.
+That morning, I’d had the idea to take a day trip from Toronto to Niagara Falls.
+Pushing myself to be more independent, I fought the urge to take a tour.
+Instead, I looked for transportation with VIA Rail, Megabus, or Greyhound.

-Megabus was the least expensive option.
-The United States Megabus site wouldn’t allow me to buy a ticket with a Canadian starting and ending point.
+Unfortunately, the United States Megabus site wouldn’t allow me to buy a ticket with a Canadian starting and ending point.
 The Canadian Megabus site wouldn’t allow me to buy a ticket using a United States email address.

 Although I asked for Megabus tickets and stood in the Megabus line, many of us were directed to another bus operated by Coach Canada.

-It took me a few overheard conversations, clarifying questions and a careful review of the local map before I was able to get a handle of what I needed to do.
-I asked the station attendant to change my bills because buses only take correct change and I went to wait on the local bus.
+It took a few overheard conversations, clarifying questions and a careful review of the local map before I understood what I needed to do.
+I asked the station attendant to change my bills because local buses only take correct change and I went to wait outside.

 As we boarded, the local bus driver recommended that we take the Niagara Falls Visitors Bus called “WeGo”.

-Exasperated, a lady begin a rant about the conflicting information received from the bus station attendant.
+Exasperated, a lady ranted about the conflicting information received from the bus station attendant.
 A few patient explanations later, the crowd dispersed.
-Some decided to ignore the bus driver and others decided to heed her warning.
+Some ignored the bus driver while others heeded her warning.

-After getting a fill on Niagara Falls and its attractions, I made my way to a bus stop on the Purple Line – which runs between Niagara Falls and the bus/train terminals.
+After getting a fill on Niagara Falls and its attractions, I made my way to the bus stop running between Niagara Falls and the bus/train terminals.

-You follow Niagara River until reaching Queen Street.
-Once you reach Queen Street, you’re literally about 5 minutes from the bus station.
-Turn left unto Queen Street.
+If you walk: Follow Niagara River until reaching Queen Street.
+Once at Queen Street, the bus station is five minutes away.
+Turn left on Queen Street.
 Walk to Erie Avenue and turn right.
-You’ll see the station on the left side of the street.
+The station is on the left side of the street.

-Coach Canada provides an open return ticket to Toronto that was perfect to ensure that I could adjust my plans as necessary.
+Coach Canada offers an open return ticket to Toronto that was perfect for any adjustments to my plans.
 Buses leave about every hour with the last bus departing at 10:15 pm each day.

 I enjoyed the day spent in Niagara Falls and was pleased that I’d taken the trip alone and without the crutch of a tour.

-Depending on the which events you’re interested in and how much walking you want to do, you may not need the WeGo bus pass.
-I would recommend it to save time since there are only so many hours in a day.
+Depending on the which attractions you’re interested in and how much walking you want to do, you may not need the WeGo bus pass.
+I would recommend it to save time since many attractions are spread out including the Butterfly Conservatory.

-Since there is such a variety of things to do, it may be helpful for groups to decide what to do in advance so that time in Niagara Falls isn’t used to make those decisions.
+Since there is such a variety of things to do, it may be helpful to decide what to do in advance so that time in Niagara Falls isn’t used to make those decisions.
 Certain attractions are popular and limited like ziplining.
 Purchase those tickets in advance.